antocuni/misc/talks/bug-hunting/talk.rst

 - The mindset of the bug hunter

-- Collections of stories and techniques I use and used in the past
+- Examples of techniques I use

 What is a bug?